-- 1. No key escrow: The system should not include a "backdoor" that allows extracting users' private key.
-Instead, only the decryption capability is escrowed, on a case-by-case basis. - 2.
-Escrow authorities must not be able to learn any information from an encrypted message without the participation of the required custodians. - 3.
-Custodians must not learn any underlying information from the encrypted messages during the escrowed decryption process. - 4.
-It should not be possible to impersonate an escrow authority.
-In other words, only legitimate escrow authorities can successfully decrypt intercepted messages, with collaboration of the custodians. - 5.
-Custodians are in a position of providing accountability by publicly informing of the identity of affected users and/or number of escrow decryption requests.
+- i.
+No key escrow: The system should not include a 'backdoor' that allows extracting users' private key.
+Instead, only the decryption capability is escrowed, on a case-by-case basis. - ii.
+Escrow authorities must not be able to learn any information from an encrypted message without the participation of the required custodians. - iii.
+Custodians must not learn any underlying information from the encrypted messages during the escrowed decryption process. - iv.
+It should not be possible to impersonate an EA.
+In other words, only legitimate escrow authorities can successfully decrypt intercepted messages, with a collaboration of the custodians. - v.
+Custodians are in a position of providing accountability by publicly informing of the identity of affected users and/or a number of escrow decryption requests.
 We consider this goal as optional, since it may not be cryptographically enforced by the encryption scheme.